syncfusion-content/wpf-docs/wpf/PDF/Document-Conversion.md

 XPS documents can be converted to PDF using the Convert method of the XPSToPdfConverter class.

-> _Note: You need to add the Syncfusion.XPS namespace to work with the XPSToPdfConverter class._
+> Note: You need to add the Syncfusion.XPS namespace to work with the XPSToPdfConverter class.

 An XPS document can be converted into PDF using the following code sample.

-[C#]
+{% highlight c# %}